Nick Senzel: Cincinnati Reds

+Minor leagues

 Senzel was considered to be one of the best available players in the 2016 Major League Baseball draft, The Philadelphia Phillies, who had the first overall pick, scouted Senzel.
 Many baseball executives and scouts agreed that Senzel was the safest pick in the draft.
 He was also rated as the best hitter in the draft because of his abilities to hit gap-to-gap with power.

 After the Phillies selected Mickey Moniak with the first overall selection, the Cincinnati Reds chose Senzel with the second overall pick.
 On June 13, 2016, Senzel signed with the Reds, receiving a $6.2 million signing bonus.
 Senzel made his professional debut with the Billings Mustangs of the Rookie-level Pioneer League, where he batted .152 with one double.
-He was promoted to the Dayton Dragons of the Class A Midwest League on June 30.
+He was promoted to the Dayton Dragons of the Single–A Midwest League on June 30.
 He hit .329 with seven home runs for Dayton.

-Senzel began the 2017 season with the Daytona Tortugas of the Class A-Advanced Florida State League, and was promoted to the Pensacola Blue Wahoos of the Class AA Southern League in June.
+Senzel began the 2017 season with the Daytona Tortugas of the High–A Florida State League, and was promoted to the Pensacola Blue Wahoos of the Double–A Southern League in June.
 He posted a combined .321 batting average with 14 home runs, 65 RBIs, and a .905 OPS in 119 games between Daytona and Pensacola.

-Senzel began 2018 with the Louisville Bats of the Class AAA International League.
+Senzel began 2018 with the Louisville Bats of the Triple–A International League.
 On June 23, 2018, it was revealed that Senzel's 2018 season ended after he required surgery to repair a torn ligament on his right index finger.
 Upon his return from injury, Senzel told new Reds' manager David Bell, that he was preparing to play center field.

 The Reds allowed Senzel to play center field in Spring Training with a chance to compete with Scott Schebler for the starting role.
 He had a .308 with a .300 on-base percentage and a .462 slugging percentage.
 Despite his performance, the Reds elected to send Senzel to minor league camp.
 Senzel's agent assumed that the service-time rules in baseball was the majority influence on the team's decision; if Senzel were to play 12 days in the minors before being promoted to the majors, the Reds would receive another year of club control.
 Just three days later, Senzel sprained his ankle during a minor league game.
 In eight games with Louisville, Senzel hit one home run and batted .257.